afoote31/afoote31.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Graduated Wesleyan with an MA in computer science! :mortar_board:
+Graduated with an MA in computer science! :mortar_board: